feyeandal/adb-jobs-analysis/README.md

 - *ocr_model_path:* The path to the OCR image preprocessing model on your device

 ## ONET Classification
+The ONET classification aims to identify and annotate all job vacancy postings in a given topjobs dataset with the relevant ONET Occupation codes.

 The script *onet_classification.py* handles the ONET classification process.

 To run the ONET classification, the following filepaths in *config.yaml* should be updated to reflect the relevant file locations on your device.